skylight-hq/skylight.digital/pages/career_pathways/consultant.md

 ##### Business development

-You're aware of a client's progress in their digital transformation and are able to identify opportunities for future services.
+You're aware of a client's progress in their digital transformation and identify opportunities for future services.
 You follow industry trends in civic tech.
 You support existing proposal response and business development activities by participating in a technical challenge, developing slides for a client pitch, and helping with future client conversations.

 ### Level III